min2ha/ukwa-site/content/target/63189/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Revealed: Brexit insider claims Vote Leave team may have breached spending limits

 Whistleblower Shahir Sanni alleged that electoral spending rules could have been manipulated over a controversial donation to campaign group BeLeave and that Vote Leave ‘tried to delete’ key evidence